12th Grade Summer Reading List

 Summer Reading List: AP Literature

 Welcome to Advanced Placement Literature!
 Students enrolled in this senior course will be required to read two (2) selections, one of which must be A Farewell to Arms, and the other from the list below.
 These books may be obtained at a bookstore or the library.
 You must, however, bring a copy of A Farewell to Arms for the first two weeks of class.
-A free, online edition of A Farewell to Arms can be found at the following website: https://archive.org/stream/farewelltoarms01hemi#page/n9/mode/2up with a free audiobook available at: https://archive.org/details/ErnestHemingwayFarewellToArms04Of07.
+A free online edition of A Farewell to Arms can be found by clicking here.
+A free audiobook is also available by clicking here.